blackpearl-kd/Aarohini-Kriti25/README.md

 # Kriti-Ecell-2025
-Copy all the files in a folder then you can just do: npm i and npm run start
+Copy all the files in a folder then you can just do;
+cd src
+nodemon index.js
+and connect with mongodb in your pc then open index.hbs in a browser